 Due to unprecedented demand, the LA Promise Fund created its first ever Girls Build Leadership Summit.
-Ten thousand girls will attend the Summit, held at the LA Convention Center on December 15th.
+Ten thousand girls attended the Summit, held at the LA Convention Center on December 15th.
 We were deeply honored and incredibly excited to welcome former Secretary of State Hillary Clinton on stage.
 Hillary Clinton, an individual who decided early in her career that she wanted to devote her life to improving the lives of others, embodies so much of what Girls Build is about.
-She is sure to make this an extraordinary, once-in-a-lifetime event for thousands of excited, curious young women.

 She was joined by Senator Kamala Harris, who wrote about her experience at the event.
 Accomplished professionals in the technology and entertainment sectors also took to the stage.
 They included Moj Mahdara, CEO of Beautycon; Bozoma Saint John, Chief Brand Officer at Uber; Beatriz Acevedo, founder of mitú; Tara Deveaux, Chief Marketing Officer at BBDO; and Christy Haubegger, Agent at CAA and Founder of Latina magazine.